akamhy/waybackpy/README.md

 #### Availability API

 It is recommended to not use the availability API due to performance issues.
 All the methods of availability API interface class, `WaybackMachineAvailabilityAPI`, are also implemented in the CDX server API interface class, `WaybackMachineCDXServerAPI`.
+Also note that the `newest()` method of `WaybackMachineAvailabilityAPI` can be more recent than `WaybackMachineCDXServerAPI`'s same method.

 ```python
 >>> from waybackpy import WaybackMachineAvailabilityAPI